 National Education Union FAQs

-Given the current challenges in education, the National Education Union with the combined resources of ATL and NUT aims to give its members: excellent advice, support and representation; learning and development opportunities; and a stronger voice in local and national negotiations and campaigns.
+Given the current challenges in education, the National Education Union with the combined resources of ATL and NUT provides: excellent advice, support and representation; learning and development opportunities; and a stronger voice in local and national negotiations and campaigns.
 The National Education Union is neither ATL nor the NUT.

-The National Education Union will offer membership and a democratic voice to all education professionals: teachers, leaders and managers in maintained schools, academies, free schools and independent schools; lecturers, managers and leaders in FE and HE and support staff across every sector in England, Wales, Scotland and Northern Ireland.
+The National Education Union is open to all education professionals: teachers, leaders and managers in maintained schools, academies, free schools and independent schools; lecturers, managers and leaders in FE and HE and support staff in England, Wales, Scotland and Northern Ireland.